 Jim Wells, Ph.D.

 This discovery is the latest in a long line of studies from Wells' laboratory to utilize pluripotent stem cells.
-They specialize in growing organoids, which are simplified versions of human organs that show realistic anatomy, albeit on a much smaller scale.

 For example, they successfully engineered human intestine with an enteric nervous system, which was able to absorb nutrients and carry out peristalsis (the contractions that move food along the intestine).